DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ### Public Relations

-Beyond the financial burden of dealing with a breach, the loss of trust for a companies website, business, and brand can be staggering.
+Beyond the financial burden of dealing with a breach, the loss of trust for a company's website, business, and brand can be staggering.
 The Sony PlayStation breach put more than 77 million credit card numbers at risk <sup>[9](#cite-9)</sup>.
 The ramifications of alerting a userbase and requiring that many users to change their cards and/or put a freeze on their credit cards can quickly lose current and future customers.
 These transactions can also impact customer credit scores if they unknowingly overdraft or miss a payment they were not expecting.

 ### Summary